DanielJDufour/find-and-read/README.md

 ```

 #### adjusting start
-When a file calls `findAndRead`, `findAndRead` will start looking in the foldder of the caller file.
+When a file calls `findAndRead`, `findAndRead` will start looking in the folder of the caller file.
 When you run `findAndRead` in a REPL, it will start looking in the folder where you started the REPL.
 If you would like to start at a different place, pass in a `start` parameter like below:
 ```js
 const findAndRead = require("find-and-read");